moorepants/learn-multibody-dynamics/tmt.rst

    import sympy.physics.mechanics as me me.init_vprinting(use_latex='mathjax')

-There are many mathematical methods available to formulate the equations of motion given a description of a multibody system model.
-The different methods offer different advantages and disadvantages over the original methods proposed by Netwon and Euler.
+There are several mathematical methods available to formulate the equations of motion of a multibody system.
+These different methods offer various advantages and disadvantages over Newton and Euler's original formulations and among each other.
 For example, Joseph-Louis Lagrange developed a way to arrive at the equations of motion from the descriptions of kinetic and potential energy of the system.
-Sir William Hamilton then reformulated Lagrange's approach in terms of generalized momenta.
-Since then, Gibbs, Appell, Kane and others have formaulted other methods.
-In this chapter, we present an alternative method presented in [Vallery2020]_ call the "TMT Method".
+Sir William Hamilton then reformulated Lagrange's approach in terms of *generalized momenta* instead of energy.
+Since then, Gibbs & Appell, Kane, and others have proposed more methods.
+In this chapter, we present an alternative method presented in [Vallery2020]_ called the "TMT Method".

-Vallery and Schwab present a matrix that can be used to directly transform the mass and inertia of a system of rigid bodies expressed in a Cartesian coordinate system into the mass matrix for a specific set of generalized coordinates.
+Vallery and Schwab show how the mass matrices and external forces from the Newton-Euler equations for rigid body can be transformed into the reduced generalized coordinate form using the :math:`T` matrix.
 This matrix is populated by the measure numbers of the partial velocities expressed in the inertial reference frame.
-The method has some
+The method has these advantages:
-advantages:

 - Only the position and orientation of the bodies need be determined.
 - Contributing forces can be formaluated as generalized forces, or not, or